The Mark of Zorro chapter 27 Orders for arrest

 “It appears so, excellency.
 Last night some thirty young caballeros rode after him, but did not find track of the scoundrel.
 They returned this morning.”

-“Was Vega with them?”
+“Was Don with them?”

 “He did not ride out with them, but he returned with them.
-It seems that they picked him up at his father’s .
+It seems that they picked him up at his father’s hacienda.
 You perhaps guessed that I meant the Vegas in my letter.
 I am convinced now, your excellency, that my suspicions in that quarter were unjust.
 This Señor Zorro even invaded Don Diego’s house one night while was away.”

 “How is this?”

-“But Don Carlos Pulido and his family were there.”
+“But Don and his family were there.”

 “Ha!
 In Don Diego’s house?
 What is the meaning of that?”